 It is an opportunity for a student to share a circumstance beyond his/her control which impacted academic performance.
 Official supportive documentation of the extenuating circumstance may be requested to corroborate the statement content.
 Documentation must be sent to email@example.com.

-Some reasons to write a personal statement: medical illness, family emergency or significant life event.
+Some reasons to write a statement: medical illness, family emergency or significant life event.

 No, it is optional.

-Submit a personal statement via email by the last day of the current semester for full consideration.
+Submit a statement via email by the last day of the current semester for full consideration.

 While the decision to continue with majority online instruction and the ongoing pandemic applies to all students, we recognize that students have been impacted differently.
-Any applicant is welcome to submit a Personal Statement through the application system; while the presence of a Personal Statement is not itself a guarantee of admission, the statement will allow the Admission Committee to consider a student’s individual situation when reviewing their overall application profile.
+Any applicant is welcome to submit a Statement of Extenuating Circumstances through the application system; while the presence of a Statement of Extenuating Circumstances is not itself a guarantee of admission, the statement will allow the Admission Committee to consider a student’s individual situation when reviewing their overall application profile.

-Students who would like to submit a Personal Statement after the application closes must send the statement via email by the last day of the current semester.
+Students who would like to submit a Statement of Extenuating Circumstances after the application closes must send the statement via email by the last day of the current semester.
 All statements must be substantiated with accompanying documentation.